VVUQ · Module 10 of 10

 Level 2 · Mixed concept

-A limit is 50, the prediction is 40, and the uncertainty is 4.
-Find the margin in standard deviations.
+A limit is 50, the prediction is 40, and the combined prediction standard uncertainty is 4.
+Find the normalized margin RM.

 Show answer